 Millions of people are behind on their bills.
 In fact, 49% of American adults have been skipping meals to pay their bills.
 While continuing inflation from the COVID-19 pandemic hasn’t helped, many people struggled to pay their bills even before that.

 Unfortunately, there are some severe consequences if you can’t afford to pay your bills.
 Late or missed payments have a major impact on a person’s credit history.
 Left unpaid, these accounts could end up in collections, which has an even more significant impact.
 Meanwhile, falling behind on rent could mean eviction, particularly now, amid a major housing shortage.

 If you’ve fallen behind on your bills, there are ways to seek help to get back on track.
-Here are some of the best resources and steps you can take starting today.
+Here are some of the best resources for financial help, and other steps you can take starting today.

 Are you severely depressed due to your financial struggles?
 If so, help is available.
 Please dial 988 to contact the Suicide and Crisis Lifeline.
 It’s open 24 hours a day.
 You DO NOT need to be suicidal to call the crisis lifeline.
 Anyone with emotional distress can call.
 Sometimes it helps to just talk things through with someone else.

 Approximately one in 10 Americans have unclaimed property.
 Here are the most common types of unclaimed property, and some of the best ways to find it:

 - Stocks and savings bonds (search for matured securities here)

 - Money from banks or credit unions (check the SEC for lost investments, FDIC for failed banks, and NCUA for failed credit unions)

 - Utility deposit